Metric monads: Algebras in general categories

 $\Alg(E)$ will denote the category of $E$-algebras and $U_E:\Alg(E)\to\ck$ will be the forgetful functor. } \end{defi}

-\begin{rem} { \em The definition of an equational theory in \cite{R} does not contain condition (5).
-But it does not influence the concept of an algebra because the composition of mappings is associative.
-Our definition makes $\Omega$ a category and $x_-:\ck\to\Omega$ a functor which is an identity on objects.
-Thus our equational theories and algebras coincide with pretheories and algebras in the sense of \cite{BG}. } \end{rem}
+\begin{rem} { \em The definition of an equational theory in \cite{R} does not contain conditions (5) an (6).
+But it does not influence the concept of an algebra because the composition of mappings is associative and $x_{\id}$ are interpreted as identities.

-\begin{nota} { \em Let $\ck$ be a locally $\lambda$-presentable category.
-We say that a type $t$ over $\ck$ is $\lambda$-\textit{ary} if all arities $X$ and $Y$ of its operation symbols are $\lambda$-presentable.
-A theory is $\lambda$-ary if its type is $\lambda$-ary.
-In the terminology of \cite{BG}, our $\lambda$-ary theories coincide with $\ck_\lambda$-pretheories where $\ck_\lambda$ denotes the (representative) small full subcategory consisting of $\lambda$-presentable objects. } \end{nota}